 With just 152 miles of good tar road to drive you should be in Windhoek by lunchtime giving you time to explore in the afternoon perhaps visiting one of the many markets or the highly rated railway museum.
-We’ll be leaving the hotel by coach in the evening for our farewell dinner.
+In the evening we will have our farewell dinner in the hotel.

 Day 16 - Depart Windhoek for homeward flight.